mwunsch/prism/README.md

 + Export microformats to other standards:
 	+ hCard => vCard

-## What hMachine should/will do:
+It is your lowercase semantic web friend.

+## Feature wishlist:

 + A CLI for fetching microformats from a url or a string of html
 + HTML outliner (using HTML5 sectioning)
 + Extensions so you can do something like: `String.is_a_valid? :hcard` in your tests
 + Extensions to turn Ruby objects into semantic HTML.
 Hash.to_definition_list, Array.to_ordered_list, etc.

-Maybe more than that.
-It should be your lowercase semantic web friend.

 ## Microformats supported (right now, as of this very moment)